Design-Computing/Design-Computing.github.io/md/week2.md

 python ..\course\set1\tests.py     # runs the tests to make sure you still pass everything
 ```

+You should be able to paste that as a block and the terminal will figure it out. (flip the \ to a / if you're on a mac.)

 This week's change checks that you've [changed your profile picture on GitHub](https://github.com/settings/profile).

 ### `Your Name`